Residency in Small Animal Emergency and Critical Care

 Description of Program

-The residents participate in daily rounds, weekly grand rounds, resident seminars, faculty lectures for residents, Journal Club, board review sessions and other rounds at Penn Vet.
-Residents work closely with two double-boarded ACVECC/ACVIM Diplomates, and seven ACVECC boarded faculty.
+The residents participate in daily rounds, weekly Grand Rounds, resident seminars, faculty lectures for residents, Journal Club, board review sessions, and other rounds at the Veterinary School and Hospital of the University of Pennsylvania.
+Residents work closely with two double-boarded ACVECC/ACVIM Diplomates, and eight ACVECC boarded faculty.
 Residents must be available to work any day of the week and during overnight hours throughout the year.
-Residents will be expected to prepare one first-author manuscript, will present morbidity and mortality rounds twice yearly and will present grand rounds twice during their residency.
+Residents will be expected to prepare one first author manuscript, will present morbidity and mortality rounds at least twice yearly and will present Grand Rounds at least once during their residency.